Race and ethnicity in the United States census: 1990 census

-Yes, other Spanish/Hispanic, print one group ...Census data indicate that the number of children in interracial families grew from less than one-half million in 1970 to about two million in 1990.
+Yes, other Spanish/Hispanic, print one group ...

+Census data indicate that the number of children in interracial families grew from less than one-half million in 1970 to about two million in 1990.
 In 1990, for interracial families with one White partner, the other parent was Black for about 20 percent of all children, the other parent was Asian for 45 percent, and the other parent was American Indian and Alaska Native for about 34 percent.

 2000 census

 Race was asked differently in the 2000 census in several other ways than previously.
 Most significantly, respondents were given the option of selecting one or more race categories to indicate racial identities.
 Data show that nearly seven million Americans identified as members of two or more races.
 Because of these changes, the 2000 census data on race are not directly comparable with data from the 1990 census or earlier censuses.
-Use of caution is therefore recommended when interpreting changes in the racial composition of the U.S. population over time.
+Use of caution is therefore recommended when interpreting changes in the racial composition of the US population over time.

 The following definitions apply to the 2000 census only.